studio-node/CampusTour/docs/data-model.md

   {
     id: 'b001', // Unique identifier for the building
     name: 'Smith Computing Center', // Display name of the building
     coordinates: {
       latitude: 37.0955, // Latitude for map positioning
-      longitude: -113.5752  // Longitude for map positioning },
+      longitude: -113.5752, // Longitude for map positioning },
     image: 'https://example.com/images/smith.jpg', // URL to a representative image of the building
     description: 'Focuses on computer science and software engineering programs.', // A concise description for initial display (e.g., on tour stops)
     // detailedDescription: 'A more extensive description including functions, fun facts, activities, and academic programs housed.
 This could be a separate field if needed for more structured content.', // Optional: Consider if a separate field for detailed info is better.
     interests: ['Computing', 'Technology', 'Engineering'], // Array of strings representing associated interests/tags
-    isTourStop: true // Boolean indicating if this location is a default tour stop or can be part of tours
+    isTourStop: true, // Boolean indicating if this location is a default tour stop or can be part of tours
     // hours: 'Mon-Fri: 8am - 10pm', // Optional: Operating hours, if applicable
     // department: 'College of Science, Engineering & Technology', // Optional: Associated department/college
     // amenities: ['Computer Labs', 'Study Areas', 'Vending Machines'] // Optional: List of amenities